7 Ways Self Promotion Hurts Yourself on Social Media

 There are at least 7 ways self promotion hurts you on social media even if there is some exposure gained.
 Getting links from social media works differently anyways.

-1. When you submit your blog post or site yourself nobody else can do it
+1. When you share your content yourself nobody else can discover it

-I often encounter this mistake where webmasters with no authority at all submit their posts to niche social news sites.
+I often encounter this mistake where webmasters with no authority at all share their posts to niche communities.

-They literally waste them due to their low status on social sites, whereas I could get plenty of votes for the same submission.
+They literally waste them due to their low status on social sites.
+Whereas I could get plenty of engagement due to my established user status.

 2. Legit users don’t like you